-- a) Accreditation was defined as a designation that a program of studies meets certain standards. - b) Certification, in contrast, was identified as a designation bestowed on a person who has met certain standards of training or preparation. - c) Licensure was identified as a legal entitlement often bestowed by states on individuals.
+- a) Accreditation was defined as a designation that a program of study meets certain standards. - b) Certification, in contrast, was identified as a designation bestowed on a person who has met certain standards of training or preparation. - c) Licensure was identified as a legal entitlement often bestowed by governments on individuals.
 This entitlement allows a person to engage in some business or occupation (e.g., psychology).

-The Task Force limited its considerations to accreditation.
+The task force limited its considerations to accreditation.

-The members of the Task Force further agreed that the ABAI Accreditation service would concern the accreditation of graduate programs of study.
+Task force members further agreed that the ABAI accreditation service would concern the accreditation of graduate programs of study.
 A program of study need not have any official political or structural status in a college or university.
-A program of study might be nested in such a university division or it might even involve the faculty from two or more such divisions.
+A program of study might be nested in such a university division, or it might even involve the faculty from two or more such divisions.
 The intent in emphasizing a program of study, rather than some political or administrative division of a university, was to provide a way for interested behavior analysts to promote accreditation independently of local structure.
 The important dimension would be the nature of the training that the students received, rather than the existence of a formal academic unit.
 In particular, ABAI does not accredit degrees at the undergraduate (e.g., BA, BS) or graduate (e.g., MS, MA, Ph.D.) level.
 The accreditation of degrees remains a matter for traditional academic accreditation agencies.

-In addition, the Task Force adopted the position that accreditation was concerned with programs of study in any aspect of behavior analysis, from applied work to basic research to conceptual development to various combinations of these.
+In addition, the task force adopted the position that accreditation would be concerned with programs of study in any aspect of behavior analysis, from applied work to basic research to conceptual development to various combinations of these.
 Again, the emphasis was on the nature of the training received rather than on the labeling of the program.
 Thus, a program of study could be appropriate to the local setting, and would not have to be an entire graduate program devoted to the experimental analysis of behavior, applied behavior analysis, clinical psychology, or teacher education.

-Pursuant to a suggestion from the ABAI Executive Council, the Task Force developed a set of minimum standards for accreditation of programs at both the master's and the doctoral level.
-The minimum standards at the master's level consist of an educational program with instruction in behavior-analytic approaches to research and conceptual issues that includes: (a) a curriculum topic in the principles of behavior; (b) a curriculum topic in within-subjects research methodology and direct observation of behavior; (c) a curriculum topic in conceptual issues; and (d) a curriculum topic in behavioral interventions with such possible emphases as behavior therapy, behavioral teaching, and behavioral medicine.
-The standards further specify a thesis, review paper, or general examination whose questions and methods are based on a behavior-analytic approach to problems or issues.
+Pursuant to a suggestion from the ABAI Executive Council, the task force developed a set of minimum standards for accreditation of programs at both the master's and the doctoral level.
+The minimum standards at the master's level consist of an educational program with instruction in behavior analytic approaches to research and conceptual issues that includes (a) a curriculum topic in the principles of behavior; (b) a curriculum topic in within-subjects research methodology and direct observation of behavior; (c) a curriculum topic in conceptual issues; and (d) a curriculum topic in behavioral interventions with such possible emphases as behavior therapy, behavioral teaching, or behavioral medicine.
+The standards further specify a thesis, review paper, or general examination whose questions and methods are based on a behavior analytic approach to problems or issues.
 The term curriculum topic was used rather than course to emphasize the importance of the nature of the educational experience, rather than the often arbitrary distribution of activities over time.

-The minimum standards at the doctoral level are a continuation or an extension of master's-level standards.
-Thus, doctoral-level standards assume that students would have already satisfied the master's-level standards.
-The doctoral-level standards consist of an educational program with instruction in behavior-analytic approaches to research and conceptual issues that includes: (a) an advanced curriculum topic in one or more specialized areas of the non-human and/or human basic research literature, (b) an advanced curriculum topic in research methods, and (c) an advanced curriculum topic focusing on one or more areas of the applied behavioral literature.
-The standards for a doctoral program of study further specify a dissertation whose questions and methods are based on a behavior-analytic approach to problems and issues.
+Thus, doctoral-level standards assume that students have already satisfied the master's-level standards.
+The doctoral-level standards consist of an educational program with instruction in behavior analytic approaches to research and conceptual issues that includes (a) an advanced curriculum topic in one or more specialized areas of the nonhuman and/or human basic research literature, (b) an advanced curriculum topic in research methods, and (c) an advanced curriculum topic focusing on one or more areas of the applied behavioral literature.
+The standards for a doctoral program of study further specify a dissertation whose questions and methods are based on a behavior analytic approach to problems and issues.